SandraCalero/MooveBoard/README.md

 This repository contains the moove board application for the Coding Challenge: Post It Notes App for MooveCamp 2022.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) using the [typescript template](https://create-react-app.dev/docs/getting-started#selecting-a-template)

 # Prerequisites